-ALCOHOL & DRUG COUNSELING

-- Application form. - Official transcript: High school or bachelor's degree. - Interview with and approval of program coordinator.

-MENTAL HEALTH COUNSELING FOR SCHOOL GUIDANCE COUNSELORS

-Application form and fee.
+☐ Application Form Complete carefully and sign .
+ALCOHOL & DRUG COUNSELING \$30 Application Fee (Non-refundable) Check or money order payable to Cambridge College; if applying online, payment is made online. ☐ Application form. ☐ Official transcript: High school or bachelor's degree. ☐ Interview with and approval of program coordinator. □ Official Transcripts Degree earned from a regionally accredited college or university: • MEd applicants: Bachelor's degree. • CAGS applicants: Master's degree in counseling or closely related field and bachelor's degree.
+You must request an official transcript, to be mailed directly to Cambridge College; we must receive it sealed and unopened.
+Only official transcripts are accepted.
+International transcripts must be translated and evaluated. □ Transfer Credit Request Form If you want prior graduate course work evaluated for transfer credit, please complete the request form and send it with course descriptions or syllabi to the Transfer Credit Office.
+Photocopies must clearly show the college's name; write your name and date of birth on each copy. □ Interview School Guidance and Adjustment - Please be ready to demonstrate your competencies and knowledge appropriate to the subject area at the level of licensure sought; strong oral and written communication skills including organization and clarity of thought, ability MENTAL HEALTH COUNSELING FOR SCHOOL GUIDANCE COUNSELORS Application form and fee.
 Completion of current Cambridge College 48-credit M.Ed. in school guidance counseling or equivalent program; official transcript required if from another college.

-- Initial license as a school guidance counselor (photocopy). - Interview with and approval of School Guidance coordinator.

-SCHOOL ADJUSTMENT COUNSELING FOR MENTAL HEALTH COUNSELORS

-Application form and fee.
+Initial license as a school guidance counselor (photocopy).
+Interview with and approval of School Guidance coordinator.
+SCHOOL ADJUSTMENT COUNSELING FOR MENTAL HEALTH COUNSELORS Application form and fee.
 Completion of current Cambridge College 62-credit M.Ed. in mental health counseling or equivalent program; official transcript required if from another college.
 Interview with and approval of School Adjustment coordinator.

-SCHOOL ADJUSTMENT & MENTAL HEALTH COUNSELING FOR SCHOOL GUIDANCE COUNSELORS

-Application form and fee.

-Completion of current Cambridge College 48-credit M.Ed. in school guidance counseling or equivalent program; official transcript required if from another college.

-- Initial license as a school guidance counselor (photocopy). - Interview with and approval of School Guidance coordinator.

-TRAUMA STUDIES

-- Application form and fee. - Official transcript: Bachelor's or master's degree. - Interview with and approval of program director.

-Required by law in order to register and attend classes at Cambridge, Springfield and Merrimack Valley centers.

-Health Insurance Full or three-quarter time students must provide proof of qualifying insurance, or enroll in Cambridge Collegesponsored student health plan.
-See edu/admissions/health_insurance.cfm/.

-Immunizations Full-time students please see application booklet or www.cambridgecollege.edu/admissions/application_main.cfm/.
-The immunizations are also required for part-time students in programs with coursework in health care facilities (Medical Interpreter).
+SCHOOL ADJUSTMENT & MENTAL HEALTH COUNSELING FOR SCHOOL GUIDANCE COUNSELORS Application form and fee.
+Completion of current Cambridge College 48-credit M.Ed. in to communicate ideas, and correct use of English; and enthusiasm, sincerity, and serious intent to become a licensed educator.
+CAGS - Meeting with the program coordinator required for information and academic advising: to help you understand the CAGS, to help us understand your goals regarding further study and licensure, to review your transcripts, and to develop an individualized learning contract.
+Coordinator approval required for admission. school guidance counseling or equivalent program; official transcript required if from another college.
+Initial license as a school guidance counselor (photocopy).
+Interview with and approval of School Guidance coordinator.
+TRAUMA STUDIES Application form and fee. ☐ Two Letters of Reference See form provided.
+CAGS: One letter should be written by your academic advisor for your completed master's program. ☐ Official transcript: Bachelor's or master's degree.☐ Interview with and approval of program director. ☐ International Students International Student Information & I-20 Request Form and all required documents listed.
+Additional Requirements - Massachusetts only Required by law in order to register and attend classes at Cambridge, Sp. oringfield and Merrimack Valley centers.
+Health Insurance Full or three-quarter time students must pro sponsored student health plan.
+Go to the MyCC web portal homepage a external link provided and follow online instructions for "student waiver" of nd follow instructions under "Student Health Insurance," then click on the Immunizations Full-time students please see application book The immunizations are also required for part-time students in programs with let or www.cambridgecollege.edu/admissions/application_main.cfm/.

-Cambridge College Admissions Requirements School of Management
+Cambridge College Admissions Requirements